dart-atom/dart/_posts/2014-01-03-getting-started.md

 <img src="img/problems.png" width="75%" class="img-centered"/>

-You can toggle the problems view on and off by clicking on the status line summary, or configure it in the settings page.
+You can toggle the problems view on and off by clicking on the status line summary, or by configuring it in the settings page.

 <img src="img/status.png" width="20%" class="img-centered"/>